 What’s clean for the environment may not really be clean.
 Hidden beneath the shiny exteriors of an EV is a story of blood batteries.
 These cars drive human rights violations, extreme poverty, and child labor.

-The distribution
+The distribution of Electric Vehicles

-Electric cars run on batteries, you know that.
+Electric Vehicles run on batteries, you know that.
 But do you know what these batteries are made of?
 Rare metals like Lithium and Cobalt.
 The cobalt gives the battery stability and allows it to operate safely.
 It’s a bluish gray-colored metal found in the earth’s crust, also called crustal rocks.
 Cobalt has several like in jet turbine generators, tool materials, pigments, and smartphone batteries but its major use is lithium-ion batteries.

 Half of the cobalt produced goes into electric cars.
 It needs 4 to 30 kilos of cobalt to manufacture a single car battery.
 This metal is found all over the world like in Australia, China, Canada, Cuba, South Africa, the USA, Philippines, but 70% of the total supply comes from one country, Congo.